nju-websoft/ContEA/README.md

 ## Run ContEA

-We provide a demo file `src/run.sh` to run ContEA on ZH-EN dataset.
+We provide a demo script in `src/run.sh` to run ContEA on ZH-EN dataset.
 The hyperparameters are the ones to reproduce the results in paper.
 To run the demo file, enter `src/` and run

 ```
 $ bash run.sh